Making money posting ads sounds like a simple, no-fuss job.

 As the biggest social media platform, you shouldn’t leave Facebook on your list.
 However, there isn’t a direct way to make money posting ads on Facebook.
 Instead, you can post Facebook ads to boost your page’s popularity, increase followers, announce a product or service, or even endorse a product as part of your affiliate marketing efforts (see below for additional info about affiliate marketing).

 Google AdSense can also be used in monetizing a YouTube channel.
-Even if you don’t technically “post” an ad on your videos, you allow Google to display its advertiser’s ad on your behalf.
+Even if you don’t technically “post” an ad on your videos, you allow Google to display its advertisers’ ads on your behalf.

 3. Master Affiliate Marketing

 Affiliate marketing involves promoting other people’s products.
-You register with an affiliate marketing company, such as Amazon Associates, Clickbank, and so on), find products you want to endorse, get a link to that product, and share it on your blog, social media, e-mail and everywhere else.
+You register with an affiliate marketing company, such as Amazon Associates, Clickbank, and so on, find products you want to endorse, get a link to that product, and share it on your blog, social media, email, and everywhere else you’re allowed to.

-When someone clicks that link and buys a product from that website within a specific time (30 days, 60 days, depends on site rules), you get to earn a percentage of the item he/she buys.
+When someone clicks that link and buys a product from that website within a specific time (30 days, 60 days, depends on site rules), you get to earn a percentage from their purchase.
 It doesn’t even have to be the product you chose to advertise.